grantseltzer/blog/content/blog/inlining.md

 The instruction count got worse!
 The verifier still has to count each instruction as a possible state.
 Forcing functions to not be inlined means that we're adding instructions for setting up and tearing down a stack for each frame.

 However, the stack usage improved!
-The stack gets cleared when each function call returns, so this is an important consideration.
+The stack gets cleared when each function call returns, so at least there's that.

 ### Static vs Global Functions

 As you see above we've modified our helper function `print_map_value()` with the `static` keyword.
 Static functions maintain the verifier context of the function which called them.
 If a variable that is known to be of a certain range is passed to a static function, that range is still known.
+This means the verifier can't trust that a static function will run the same way every time it's called, and therefore must be verified for each invocation.

 Conversely, if a function is not static (therefore global), then this context is not kept and the range and validity of passed variables is not kept.
-This has both benefit and detriment.

 The benefit of a global function is that it is only verified once independently of its invocations.
 Meaning that even if a global function is called 100 times, it's only verified once (unless it's also inlined).
-This is hugely beneficial in many applications for the sake of staying under the verifier complexity threshold.

 Conversely, the challenge this presents is that global functions have to check the values of their parameters.
 If a function isn't called many times this can therefore increases the counted complexity of a program.
 There are also limitations on the types of parameters or returns of global functions.
 See [documentation](https://docs.ebpf.io/linux/concepts/functions/#pointers-in-global-functions) for more detail.